gangelo/todo/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: todo feature request
+name: doto feature request
-about: Suggest an idea for todo
+about: Suggest an idea for doto
-title: "[ENHANCEMENT] todo: I think it would be cool if todo..."
+title: "[ENHANCEMENT] doto: I think it would be cool if doto..."
 labels: 'feature-request'
 assignees: 'gangelo'